 In a 10G EPON system, the RPD recovers the frequency by locking onto the downstream EPON symbol clock.
-In this scheme, the local DOCSIS clock MUST be synthesized from the recovered EPON clock.
+In this scheme, the RPD SHOULD syntonize the frequency of the local DOCSIS clock with the assistance of the frequency recovered from 10G EPON.